paarc/paarc.github.io/content/statements.md

 * Invite more BIPOC speakers for colloquium, seminars, etc.
 * Allocate funds to alleviate financial burdens of academia for marginalized students.
 * Restructure curriculum and class syllabi to reflect racism in science as well as promote long overlooked research and accomplishments by BIPOC scientists.
+* Be transparent in and accountable for (in)actions
 * Divest from police on campus.

 An incomplete list of statements that were presented to their respective institutions: